vchandra94/Function-Assignment-Solutions/README.md

 # Function-Assignment-Solutions
-Both Theory and Practical Solution are at same file
+Both Theory and Practical Solution are in same file